sameer-kharel/sameer-kharel/README.md

 ## Acknowledgments

-- Mention any contributors or resources that helped with these projects.
+- Mention any contributors or resources that helped with your learning journey.

 ---

-Feel free to explore the individual project folders for more details.
+Feel free to customize the skills section to list the frameworks and libraries you are proficient in.
 If you have any questions or feedback, don't hesitate to reach out.